Normal crossing immersions, cobordisms and flips: Preliminaries

 \subsubsection{Basic definitions}

 A \emph{polyhedral complex} is a complex of polytopes where the intersection of any two polytopes is a union of faces of each polytope, and where we do not allow identification of faces of the same polytope.
 A \emph{simplicial complex} and a \emph{cubical complex} are complexes whose polytopes are all simplices and cubes, respectively.
+These are also called \emph{triangulations} and \emph{cubulations}, respectively.
 Given a polyhedral complex $A$ and a subcomplex $B$ of $A$, we let $A \setminus B$ be the complex generated by the facets of $A$ that are not in $B$.
 Given a complex $A$ and a face $\tau$ of $A$, we let $A - \tau$ be the complex consisting of faces of $A$ that do not contain $\tau$.

 Given a polyhedral complex $A$ and a face $\tau$ of $A$, the \emph{star} $\Star_\tau A$ of $\tau$ in $A$ is the subcomplex generated by all faces of $A$ containing $\tau$.
 A disk is a PL disk if it admits a PL homeomorphism to the simplex.
 A polyhedral manifold is a polyhedral complex homeomorphic to a manifold, and a PL manifold is a polyhedral manifold in which the star of any vertex is a PL ball.
+Hence a PL triangulation resp.\ PL cubulation is a triangulation resp.\ cubulation in which every star is a PL ball.

 The \emph{link} $\lk_\tau A$ of a face $\tau$ in $A$ is, in terms of the poset, the principal filter of $\tau$ in $A$.
 Geometrically, it can be understood as follows: If $\tau$ is a vertex, then its link is the intersection of $A$ with a sufficiently small metric sphere with center $\tau$.
 Here, a metric sphere is the boundary of a metric ball.
 Provided this metric sphere is contained entirely in the star of $\tau$, this yields a spherical polyhedral complex whose face poset is the filter discussed above.